PosInformatique/PosInformatique.Azure.Communication.UI.Blazor/docs/Components/CallComposite.md

     await this.callAdapter!.JoinCallAsync(options);
 }
 ```

+To leave the call, call the `LeaveCallAsync()` method on the `CallAdapter`.
+This method
+take a boolean parameter `forEveryone` to remove all participants when leaving.

 ### Start/Stop screen share
 To start sharing the screen on the current device, call the `StartScreenShare()` method on the `CallAdapter`.